 Health bosses in the north west have admitted the costs of introducing fluoridation there have mushroomed.

 Opponents of South Central Strategic Health Authority’s moves to put fluoride in water delivered to nearly 200,000 people in parts of Southampton, Eastleigh, Totton, Netley and Rownhams have welcomed NHS North West’s decision.

 And with Southern Water admitting it still doesn’t know exactly how the scheme will be implemented, campaigners argue the problems elsewhere show the Hampshire plans should also be axed.

-Doug Cross, from UK Councils Against Fluoridation, said the latest estimates show the Hampshire scheme will prove to be far higher than the £471,000 quoted by the SHA when it said it believed the plans were viable.
+Doug Cross, from UK Councils Against Fluoridation, said the latest estimates show the Hampshire scheme will prove to be far higher than the £471,000 quoted by the SHA when it said it believed the

 He said: “If fluoridation is too expensive in the north west, it is unlikely to be affordable in the south.”